obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 * Creating any more latency than there is today for scheduling:  We should be careful not to add any latency into scheduling over what exists today for default behavior.
 * CPU & Memory Management on scheduler side.
-* Optimal binpacking of resources (we will still consider defragmentation approaches in Beta).
+* Optimal binpacking of resources (we will still consider if we can optimize resource utilization in Beta).

 ## Proposal